 Educate Yourself About Addiction

-The more you know about the adverse affects that addiction has on you, your health, finances, and relationships, the more impetus you will have to avoid relapse.
-The more you learn about stressors and triggers, the more likely you are to be able to prevent or cope with them.
-At Spokane Falls Recovery Center you will learn about the science of addiction and what it does to your brain chemistry.
-If you are not sure where to start, reach out to an addiction treatment center like Spokane Falls Recovery Center for help.
-There are hundreds of interesting, engaging books, blogs, web sites, and podcasts on the topic.
+At Spokane Falls Recovery Center, you will learn about the science of addiction and what it does to your brain chemistry.
+If you are unsure where to start, contact Spokane Falls Recovery Center for help.
+Hundreds of interesting, engaging books, blogs, websites, and podcasts exist.